RAKWireless/CREATOR-Standard-SDK/project/realtek_ameba1_va0_example/example_sources/spi_stream_twoboard/readme.txt

 This example shows master sends data to slave.
 We bootup slave first, and then bootup master.
 Then log will presents that master sending data to slave.
-To ensure the order is correct, we use a GPIO pin to notify the master that the slave device is ready to write or read data.